Search

 Befriending Service

-It is managed by the hospice’s Support Team but led by a team of fully-trained volunteers who give their time for free for a role which they find so rewarding.
+The service is managed by the St Catherine’s Support Team and is led by a team of fully-trained volunteers, who give their time for a role which they find enjoyable and rewarding.
+We work to match people according to their personalities, interests and experiences.

 We match volunteers to a person’s needs and interests